francesco1119/Fantail/README.md

 Well, the code is horrible but it get the job done....
 You don't have to write not even 1 line of code; so sit down and relax because I'm going to feed you with a spoon.

-If you run:

-`>python Fantail.py --help`

-you will see:
+Try you run `python Fantail.py --help` and you will see:
 ```
 usage: Fantail.py [-h] [--country] [--city] [--category] [--radius] [--do] [--rownumber]